SUVs: the end of the rise?

 A change of heart

-To some surprise, these Chinese brands are re-introducing traditional body types, minivans - and even roadsters - to the European public, but in battery-powered forms.
+To some surprise, these Chinese brands are re-introducing traditional body types, minivans - and even roadsters - to the European public, but in battery-powered guises.
 While registrations are currently in their infancy, these more versatile BEV portfolios might kickstart a change of heart in customer preferences around Europe, dampening the SUV boom.

 Environmentally founded trends are further putting up barricades.
 Our society’s changing mobility views let car types emerge that had seemed unfavourable for a long time.
 Microcars, for example.
-With their tiny footprint and Lilliputian cockpits, they’re worlds apart from the bulky and hefty SUV troops.
+With their tiny footprint and lilliputian cockpits they’re worlds apart from the bulky and hefty SUV troops.

-“To some surprise, these Chinese brands are re-introducing traditional body types, minivans - and even roadsters - to the European public, but in battery-powered forms.”
+To some surprise, these Chinese brands are re-introducing traditional body types, minivans - and even roadsters - to the European public, but in battery-powered guises.

 Higher seats, higher parking rates

 A more existential challenge lies in the circular push on materials.
 As our economy model shifts towards renewability, the first of the three R’s from the mantra ‘reduce, reuse and recycle’ will impact the future development of SUVs.
 Their oversized dimensions use up above-average materials.
 And as these need to improve on recyclability, car designers will be tasked with a fresh view of surface sizes and heights.
-Already, concept versions of next-generation SUVs showcase a diluted breed, a hybrid concept between a conventional station wagon and an off-roader.
+Already, concept versions of next-generation SUVs showcase a diluted breed, a hybrid concept between a conventional station wagon and an offroader.

 Political movements are trying to undercut the popularity of SUVs in even more direct manners.
 We all know how SUVs are targeted as polluting gas-guzzlers by environmentalist groups (though their average emissions decline year after year), often defying the owner with tyre-deflating protest actions, but also some authorities are now publicly charging against SUVs.
 The city representatives of Paris, for instance, have decided to impose a higher parking tariff for oversized vehicles, as of the 1st of January 2024.
 A dash of hope: zero-emission drivelines are exempt.